gmnprada/wanbioner/docs/README.md

 Wanbioner base network is not contains any encryption at the moment so please do the encryption in the data layer if the the apps using this networks need a secure packet transfer.

-The Specification also subject to change according to benchmark and test on the test net passed
+The Specification also subject to change according to benchmark and test on the test net passed also until separation of specific dependency completed as a running system